Vladimir-Markelov/my-git-repo/readme.md

 # Git and GitHub test

-Me learning git and github.
+My learning git and github.